ir8scripts/ir8-blips/README.md

 If you need any support, feel free to reach out to us via our Discord: https://discord.gg/wzEYNCN7pH

+### Updates in Version 1.0.3
+- Updated config to include theme variables and title for the modal window
+- Removed duplicate colors in blip colors dropdown

 ### New in Version 1.0.2

 - Restrict Blips by Job